 In this section, you will find information about types of financial aid, how to apply for aid, and how to interpret the financial aid offers you receive.

-Section 4 of the Guide includes information on helping you pay for college through scholarships and jobs.
+Section 4 of the Guide includes information on helping you pay for college or career training through scholarships and jobs.